raspberrypilearning/documenting-your-code/en/step_9.md

 --- task ---

-Re-build your website and check the code page now includes documentation for `Card` and `Deck`.
+Re-build your website and check that the code page now includes documentation for `Card` and `Deck`.

 ![deck auto generated code](images/code_project_generated_docs2.PNG)